-Most lawns need regular rain to replace the moisture that grass draws from the soil.
+Watering lawns is essential as unless you have regular rain to replace the moisture that grass draws from the soil your grass will begin to die.
 Grass can survive a couple of weeks without rain, but after this period you will notice symptoms of stress.
 Grass may turn silvery blue and turf will look flat as the grass wilts and loses its natural springy nature.

 To avoid these problems, here’s what to do…

 Hose pipe bans restrict watering potential, even if you are not metered.
 Stay within the law as fines can be heavy.
-Resourceful gardeners have water butts to store rain water and use bath water and other waste sources to keep lawns looking good.
+Resourceful gardeners have water butts to store rain water and use bath water and other waste sources to Water the lawns and keep them looking lush and green.

 EverGreen liquid and soluble lawn care products that feed, weed or kill moss can be added to your watering can and applied at the same time as you water your lawn.
 As they are diluted with water, EverGreen lawn foods get to work quickly.
 For example, when the weather is fair and the soil is moist, EverGreen Complete Soluble will make the grass richer and greener the day after application.